Be safety conscious

 Selecting a resort

 When planning your trip to the snowfields, select a resort or area which caters for you and your group’s needs as facilities, experiences and opportunities vary widely between resorts and various parts of the Alpine National Parks and high country.
-For more information about the features different resorts have to offer, visit the Snow Australia website.

 Generally, the better the planning, the better the outcome.
 Have more fun and less hassles.